 Simultaneous or dependent actions: When something happens simultaneously (and matters) the order of acting can be important.
 For example, a fighter and a goblin face off.
 Both are at 1 hp.
 They declare they intend to strike each other.
 The order of who strikes first matters, because the other one is likely to be dead, and unable to make their own strike.
 Or, in another example, the goblins have declared they will fill the wizard full of arrows.
 The wizard intends to cast a sleep spell.
 If the wizard gets his spell off first, and puts several goblins to sleep, there will be many fewer arrows flying at him.
 In this case, we would consider speed factors, or use an initiative contest to decide who goes first.
 Players win ties.

 Rolling initiative anyway: Rolling initiative is not anathema to this system.
 It is used to resolve simultaneous actions as above, or in IRL situations with lots of players, can still be useful for controlling table chaos.
-In PbP, especially, it seems like a no-brainer to have everyone roll it along with their declaration, just to speed things up in case it is needed.
-It’s just that it is not often needed.
+In PbP, I originally had the players include an Initiative roll with their declaration in case it was needed, just to save time.
+But in practice, that led to some confusion about the importance of Initiative, and given that this whole system of concurrent initiative is meant to do away with standard initiative, I've thought better of it.
+Going forward, in PbP online games, I intend to resolve initiative contests myself, with a public roll.
+I know that takes away some perceived agency from the players, but I'm going to try it and see how it goes.
 Be sure to remind me if you have the Alert feat. ;)

 Speed factor-ish: There’s an alternate initiative system in the DMG called Speed Factor Initiative.
 In basic terms, smaller creatures are faster than giant ones.
 Heavy weapons are slower than light ones.
 High level spells take longer to cast than low level spells.
 While I don’t intend to use speed factors in game (it can get complicated) I do intend to use the concept when deciding “logical” order.
 Here’s an example.
 A Ranger and a goblin surprise each other in a corridor, 30’ apart.
 Goblin declares he will run away.
 Ranger declares he will shoot the goblin with an arrow.
 Goblins are light and small.
 Ranger has to grab an arrow, knock it, draw it and shoot, all possible in six seconds (according to the game) but in that time, the goblin is hightailing it.
 Goblin gets to move his 30’ (maybe around a corner) leaving the Ranger with no shot.
 Next round!
 This might make players grumpy, especially with spells.
 But all that incanting and thinking and gathering of power takes some time.